oniseun/enrollment/readme.md

 ## Other details
+-  Change the config/serviceAccountSample.json file to to serviceAccount.json downloaded from firebase console
 -  One Database [ firebase]  with 3 collections [ users, enrollments, email_verification ]
 -  install all packages by running **npm install**
 -  start app with **npm start**